Vi anbefaler at du alltid bruker siste versjon av nettleseren din.

 • Extensive national and international research collaboration

-Professor Arnljot Tveit MD, PhD is head of the department and holds an appointment at the Department of Cardiology, Institute of Clinical Medicine, University of Oslo.
+Marius Myrstad MD, PhD is head of the department.
 He is assisted by administrative consultant Kristine Seland Folkenborg.

-We have developed a comprehensive system of standard operating procedures for research, and were recently certified according to the ISO 9001:2015 standard by DNV-GL.
+We have developed a comprehensive system of standard operating procedures for research, and we are certified according to the ISO 9001:2015 standard by DNV-GL.
 As part of this certification, the department was acclaimed for its excellent quality system for strategic planning, risk management, and follow-up of research projects.